bitterjug/devjournal-crypto/devjournal.markdown

  - [ ] The `<thead>` in my table doesn't have the title row in it.

  - [ ] Forked backbone-subviews to try and fix the bug where it only works with divs.
-I can make the qunit tests run in my browser, but they stop if I add one.
+I can make the qUnit tests run in my browser, but they stop if I add one.
 Not sure what to do.

 ## 2014-02-18 15:58 Tuesday

  - [ ] Make the Milestone collections sort by their order value.
 There isn't, as yet, any way to edit those order variables, except for hacking it in the admin interface.
 But at least we could set up the right milestones that way, with a bit of work.

+ - [ ] M